salimkhazem/salimkhazem.github.io/_pages/cv.md

 Work experience
 ======
 * December 2021 - Present: Research AI at GeorgiaTech-CNRS & CentraleSupelec
-   * Supervision Project in AI
+   * Supervision Projects in AI
-   * Supervision TPs
+   * Teaching ML/DL and Labworks supervision

 * March-September 2021: Data Scientist at Capgemini (Project: Smart Universal Robot (SUR))
    * Using Stacking and Ensemble architecture techniques for detection and estimation  of 6D pose of objects (Resnet + EfficientNet V2).